LLNL/ExaConstit/README.md

   * We do plan on upstreaming the necessary changes needed for ExaConstit into the master branch of MFEM, so you'll no longer be required to do this
 * ExaCMech is required for ExaConstit to be built and can be obtained at https://github.com/LLNL/ExaCMech.git and now requires the develop branch.
 ExaCMech depends internally on SNLS, from https://github.com/LLNL/SNLS.git.
 * RAJA is required for ExaConstit to be built and should be the same one that ExaCMech and MFEM are built with.
 It can be obtained at https://github.com/LLNL/RAJA.
 Currently, RAJA >= v0.10.0 is required for either one of these to be used.
 It's currently recommended to use tag v0.11.0.
 * An example install bash script for unix systems can be found in ```scripts/install/unix_install_example.sh```.
 This is provided as an example of how to install ExaConstit and its dependencies, but it is not guaranteed to work on every system.
+A CUDA version of that script is also included in that folder, and only minor modifications are required if using a version of Cmake  >= 3.18.*.
+In those cases ```CUDA_ARCH``` has been changed to ```CMAKE_CUDA_ARCHITECTURES```.
+You'll also need to look up what you're CUDA architecture compute capability is set to and modify that within the script.
+Currently, it is set to ```sm_70``` which is associated with the Volta architecture.

 * Create a build directory and cd into there